filecoin-project/fvm-specs/01-architecture.md

 The native FVM runtime is WebAssembly (WASM), and users can technically write actors in any programming that compiles to WASM.

 However, there are language-specific overheads that users need to be aware of (e.g. runtime, garbage collection, stdlibs, etc.) They affect the WASM output leading to bloated WASM bytecode and inefficient execution.
+There will be on-chain code size limits to consider too.

 Rust is our primary language recommendation for writing efficient user-defined actors.
 Hence, the reference FVM SDK is built in Rust.